 “Trenchless” is a catchphrase in the plumbing industry that refers to different technologies which have a common result — they rehab or replace a hard-to-access pipe without the expense of needing to expose it.
 Put simply, an underground pipe is replaced without digging it up or a cracked pipe in a wall is renewed without opening up the wall to get to it.
 Pipeshark uses trenchless technologies such as trenchless sewer repair in West Chester, PA to fix sewer and drain issues where we have worked as licensed master plumbers for many years.

-Be sure to get in touch with a plumber in West Chester, PA, from our team today when dealing with sewer pipe issues in your home or commercial property.
+Be sure to get in touch with a professional trenchless contractor from our team today when dealing with sewer pipe issues in your home or commercial property.

 What is trenchless sewer repair?

 A trenchless sewer repair is one completed using a technology such as pipe bursting, pipe lining, pipe coating, point repairs, and slip lining.
 They all fall under the trenchless category because when the defective pipe is buried underground they can correct the problem without having to excavate a trench and replace the pipe traditionally.